iyifr/iyi/src/content/blog/Bullies.md

 small for having any thoughts or interests of your own.

 Yeah, that person that always has something snarky or dismissive thing to say about your interests or your point of view, let's call them a micro-bully.
-It's my belief that your inner voice is the summation of the following
+Your inner voice takes shape over the years and is built up by the following things -

-- Your DNA
 - Your experiences
-- The information you have accumulated and retained over the years.
+- Your environment
+- The desires of others

-It's your inner voice that morphs into taste over the years.
+It's your inner voice that morphs into personal taste over the years, if you listen to it, that is.
 The things that attract you or repel you.
 The things you find delight in doing.
-The things you are hopelessly apathetic about ( I seriously don't care for "xyz" )
+The things you are hopelessly unabashedly passionate about.

-The annoying thing about these kind of bullies is that they assert themselves in such a confident way to try to trample on your POV.
-They have this false narrative of being "realistic" and will often put you down when you show any sign of original thought.
+The annoying thing about these kind of bullies is that they assert themselves in such a confident way to try to bring you down.
+They have this false narrative of being "realistic" and will often try to put you down when you show any sign of original thought.

 The anatomy of a snarky comment should be familiar, if it is not.. then you probably fit too neatly into society.